-One of the best noise reduction tips you may find is to estimate the noise levels in the planning stage and choose alternative processes that produce less noise when you build your facility.
+One of the best industrial noise reduction tips you may find is to estimate the noise levels in the planning stage and choose alternative processes that produce less noise when you build your facility.
 If you don’t plan on starting any major construction projects or changing your operational processes in the nearest future, we have prepared an easy to follow complete guide on how to reduce noise levels of your current equipment below.

 Primarily you should focus your efforts on reducing noise at the source by: